How to Find a Dom or Sub: Five Places to Meet People

 Go to a munch, class, talk or workshop (more on this coming up in a minute!)
 Ask a trusted friend to go along with you if you’re scared.

 Yep.
-After extolling the virtues of Fetlife and all the great material you can find on the internet, I’m now telling you to get off the web and out into the world.
+After extolling the virtues of Fetlife and all the great material you can find on the internet, the next step of this BDSM beginners’ guide is me telling you to get off the web and out into the world.

 Find an event near you – a munch is ideal.
 A munch is an event in a vanilla location like a pub where kinksters meet up to socialise, hang out and make friends.
 Most major cities have at least one, and many small towns have them too.
 Search Fetlife with the name of your city or town to find out what’s going on.
 If you’re nervous, message the organiser – their Fet name should be listed – and ask if they’d mind introducing you to a few folks.
 Munch organisers typically do what they do because they love the community and want to give back to it, and most will be delighted to help you find your feet.

-Other good events to go to are talks, workshops and classes on your area of interest, or even a kinky conference such as Kinkfest in the UK or ShibariCon in the US.
+Other good events to go to are talks, workshops and classes on your area of interest, or even a kinky conference.
 These are often a greater time and financial investment than a simple munch, though, so you might want to wait a while before making this leap.

 Munch Etiquette 101

-Going to your first event is scary.
+Going to your first event when you’re a BDSM beginner is scary.
 The golden rules, though, are simple.
 Follow these and you’ll be fine.

 1. Dress and act appropriately.
 Basically, if it’s okay for a generic pub it’s okay at a munch.
 Leave the whips and the leather corsets at home.
 A t-shirt and jeans will be fine in most places, as will a nice shirt and slacks, a cute dress or skirt, or whatever you’d usually wear to meet friends for a drink/ Don’t try to play at a munch unless it’s specifically advertised as one where that’s okay.
 If in doubt, most events will have a dress code and possibly a code of conduct available online, or you can ask the organiser.